IBM-Cloud/terraform-provider-ibm/website/docs/r/container_bind_service.html.markdown

 * `service_instance_id` - (Optional, string) The ID of the service that you want to bind to the cluster.
 Conflicts with `service_instance_name`.
 * `key` - (Optional, string) Specify an existing service key to use for the service binding.
 * `role` - (Optional, string) Specify the IAM role for the service key.
 This flag does not work if you specify an existing key to use or for services that are not IAM-enabled, such as Cloud Foundry services.
-* `org_guid` - (Optional, string) The GUID for the IBM Cloud organization associated with the cluster.
+* `org_guid` - (Deprecated, string) The GUID for the IBM Cloud organization associated with the cluster.
 You can retrieve the value from data source `ibm_org` or by running the `ibmcloud iam orgs --guid` command in the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started).
-* `space_guid` - (Optional, string) The GUID for the IBM Cloud space associated with the cluster.
+* `space_guid` - (Deprecated, string) The GUID for the IBM Cloud space associated with the cluster.
 You can retrieve the value from data source `ibm_space` or by running the `ibmcloud iam space <space-name> --guid` command in the IBM Cloud CLI.
-* `account_guid` - (Optional, string) The GUID for the IBM Cloud account associated with the cluster.
+* `account_guid` - (Deprecated, string) The GUID for the IBM Cloud account associated with the cluster.
 You can retrieve the value from data source `ibm_account` or by running the `ibmcloud iam accounts` command in the IBM Cloud CLI.
-* `region` - (Optional, string) The region where the cluster is provisioned.
+* `region` - (Deprecated, string) The region where the cluster is provisioned.
 If the region is not specified it will be defaulted to provider region(IC_REGION/IBMCLOUD_REGION).
 To get the list of supported regions please access this [link](https://containers.bluemix.net/v1/regions) and use the alias.
 * `resource_group_id` - (Optional, string) The ID of the resource group.
 You can retrieve the value from data source `ibm_resource_group`.
 If not provided defaults to default resource group.
 * `tags` - (Optional, array of strings) Tags associated with the container bind service instance.
   **NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.